OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: The Framework OntoTKGE

 \subsection{Ontology-View KG Construction}

 Due to the lack of high-quality ontologies within data sets of the TKG extrapolation task, we propose a fully automated ontology construction pipeline for the TKG based on a hybrid method that integrates the LLM \cite{gpt4} with the conventional entity linking and retrieval methods.
 For each entity $e \in \mathcal{E}$, we aggregate its associated historical facts $\overline{\mathcal{F}}_e=\{(s,r,o,t) \in \mathcal{F}^t_I\ |\ s=e\ \vee \ o=e\}$ and prompt the LLM to generate a description and disambiguated name as the context, while using original names for entities which do not have associated facts.
-We then link $e$ to the corresponding entity in a static KG by querying the Wikidata API and using ReFinED \cite{refined} to retrieve candidate entities and utilize the LLM to select the entity with the highest probability from candidate entities.
-For each successfully linked entity, we retrieve its three-hop neighborhoods in the static KG via SPARQL queries, selecting relations that represent ontological structures (e.g., \textit{instance of}) and static attributes (e.g., \textit{occupation}) to collect the associated concepts.
+We then link $e$ to the corresponding entity in a static KG by querying the Wikidata API and using ReFinED \cite{refined}, an end-to-end entity linking model, to retrieve candidate entities and utilize the LLM to select the entity with the highest probability from candidate entities.
+For each successfully linked entity, we retrieve its three-hop neighborhoods in the static KG via SPARQL queries, selecting relations that represent entity categories and static properties, including \textit{instance of}, \textit{occupation}, and \textit{country}, and hierarchical relations among concepts, including \textit{subclass of} to collect the associated concepts.
 For unlinked entities, we perform an entity typing strategy that begins with a coarse-grained retrieval of concept candidates using a retrieval model, followed by a fine-grained ranking via the LLM to assign the most suitable concepts and relations.
-Thus, we can construct the generated ontology-view KG denoted by $G_O=(\mathcal{E}_O,\mathcal{R}_O,\mathcal{F}_O)$. $\mathcal{E}_O$ is the union of the set of entities $\mathcal{E}$ and the set of concepts $\mathcal{C}$. $\mathcal{R}_O$ denotes the set of relations. $\mathcal{F}_O$ denotes the set of ontological facts.
+Specifically, the retrieval model first retrieves concept candidates with the entity name and corresponding description as the query, and the LLM ranks them to select up to six concepts.
+After concept selection, we assign the most frequent relation of the selected concept in existing facts between entities and concepts.
+For instance, if most linked entities are connected to \textit{politician} by \textit{occupation}, the same relation is assigned to an unlinked entity typed as \textit{politician}.
+Thus, we can construct the generated ontology-view KG denoted by $G_O=(\mathcal{E}_O,\mathcal{R}_O,\mathcal{F}_O)$, where the subscript $O$ denotes the ontology view. $\mathcal{E}_O$ is the union of the set of entities $\mathcal{E}$ and the set of concepts $\mathcal{C}$. $\mathcal{R}_O$ denotes the set of relations. $\mathcal{F}_O$ consists of facts that connect entities with concepts and facts that connect concepts with concepts through hierarchical relations, providing a unified concept and relation vocabulary for linked and unlinked entities.
 Each ontological fact is denoted by $(ec, r_O, c)$, where $ec \in \mathcal{E}_O$ denotes an entity $e \in \mathcal{E}$ or a concept $c \in \mathcal{C}$, and $r_O \in \mathcal{R}_O$ is the relation between $ec$ and $c$.